ripenedcat/LucasLifesBlog/content/post/crypto/remove-xmrig-donate/index.en.md

 ---

 You’ve now successfully compiled XMRig from source with the donation completely removed.
-Enjoy your mining!
+Enjoy your mining!!